• The longest street in Belgrade goes on for 7.5 kilometers

 • Belgrade is proud of having its "eternal" football derby between Crvena Zvezda and Partizan

 It is commonly considered as one of the 10 biggest rivalries in the world of football .
 Two great fan basis, the one in the north stand (Crvena Zvezda fans) and one in the opposite, south stand (Partizan supporters), making a great atmosphere during the match, singing, chanting, with drums and flags, and often with flares, or with richly ornamented coreography.
-The fans are very passionate, it is usually very intense, on a verge of incident.
+The fans are very passionate, it is usually very intense, on a verge of an incident.

 • The oldest building in Belgrade is a mosque (Bayrakli mosque), built in 1575 (2nd photo)

-It is the only mosque that survived in the City of Belgrade.
+Strangely enough, it is the only mosque that survived in the City of Belgrade.

-Belonged to the Austrian colonel Nicolas Doxat, Swiss by nationality, who was in Belgrade on the assignment of making a stronghold out of Belgrade Fortress.
+It belonged to the Austrian colonel Nicolas Doxat, Swiss by nationality, who was in Belgrade on the assignment of making a stronghold out of Belgrade Fortress.

-• Belgrade still has no Metro
+• Belgrade still has no metro

 • Center of Belgrade is one giant graveyard